prysmaticlabs/documentation/website/docs/faq.md

 1. Turn off your beacon node and validator on machine 1, make sure it is not running as a system process.
 You can check this using the process monitor tools of your OS, or a command line tool such as top or htop and check for anything containing the name “prysm” “validator” or “beacon”
 2. Note the location of your wallet directory.
 If you used the default when you started Prysm, you can view its path at the top of the output of `validator accounts list`, which varies based on your operating system
 3. Take that entire directory and move it over to your next machine
-4. If you modified your validators’ — datadir, also migrate that directory to your next machine
+4. If you modified your validators’ `— datadir`, also migrate that directory to your next machine
 5. Wait at least a few epochs, sync your beacon node on your second machine, then start your validator client on your second machine
 6. Ensure you never run the same keys again on machine 1 or anywhere else